 This newly released image from the CRIRES instrument on ESO’s Very Large Telescope shows a giant cold spot on Jupiter, which is believed to be caused by the planet’s powerful aurorae.

-Jupiter’s Great Red Spot is a gigantic storm (so big it could engulf several Earths) that has been raging for centuries with winds blasting at over 600 kilometers per hour.
+Jupiter’s Great Red Spot is a gigantic storm (so big it could engulf several Earths) that has been raging for centuries with winds blasting at over 600 kilometers (370 miles) per hour.
 But it has a rival: astronomers have discovered that Jupiter has a second Great Spot, this time a cold one.

 The Great Cold Spot is thought to be caused by the planet’s powerful aurorae, which drive energy into the atmosphere in the form of heat that flows around the planet.
 This creates a cooler region in the upper atmosphere, making the Great Cold Spot the first weather system ever observed to be generated by aurorae.

 Be the first to comment on "ESO Astronomers View a Great Cold Spot on Jupiter"